-On the other hand, you can use oven cleaner to get rid of the grease stains on this part of your stove top.
+On the other hand, you can use oven cleaner to get rid of the grease stains on this part of your stovetop.
 Make sure that you remove these pieces and lay them on top of newspaper or some other protective covering.
 It is best to do this outside where you have plenty of ventilation because the fumes from the oven cleaner can be very strong.
-Here are some of the side effects that you may experience if you use oven cleaner indoors.
+Here are some of the side effects that you may experience if you use oven cleaners indoors.

 Spray them liberally with oven cleaner and wait for the cleaner to work its magic.
-This may take quite a few minutes if your grease pans were extremely dirty with lots of baked on grease.
+This may take quite a few minutes if your grease pans are extremely dirty with lots of baked-on grease.
 You might even consider leaving them out overnight to get the full effect of the cleaner.